Jayser/redux/README.md

 * refactor - A code change that neither fixes a bug or adds a feature
 * perf - A code change that improves performance
 * test - Adding missing tests
-* build - Changes to the build process or auxiliary tools and libraries such as documentation generation
+* chore - Changes to build process
-* revert - A revert some changes
-* chore - something else
-* merge - A merge some changes
-* rebase - A merge some changes
-* cherry-pick - A cherry-pick some changes

 <details>
 ```sh